How to work with your cacao at home:

 *People with a heart condition, where a 20% increase in heart rate would be a medical emergency, should drink less of this cacao while they monitor its effect on their heart rate.
 However, it does lower blood pressure (cacao is a vasodilator), if your pressure is high.
 Many people, including myself, have had no problem with low blood pressure and Cacao.

-Cacao will easily last two years.
+Cacao will last for you to two years.
 You can freeze it as well, but let it return to room temperature before you start working with it.
 I recommend keeping it in a glass jar or BPA free tupperware.
+Cacao loves crystals so if you want to create a little cacao altar with crystals around your jar, all the better.